wangvisual/markdown-handler/display_test.md

  * as the thousand seperator 100 000
  * between a value and common unit symbols  12 kg  and 10 °C

-# jsMath #
+# MathJax #
-jsMath has been activated, allowing the typing of math formulas.
-For more information about jsMath: <http://www.math.union.edu/~dpvc/jsmath/>.
+Math display via MathJax has been activated, allowing the typing of math formulas.
+For more information about MathJax: <http://www.mathjax.org/>.
 For more information on how to use this: <https://github.com/drdrang/php-markdown-extra-math>.
-In general formulas are encapsulated by \ ( and \ ).
+In general formulas are encapsulated by \ ( and \ ) or \ [ and \ ].

 Formulas can be inline